 Assignments and print statements look like this:

-An identifier is the computer science word for a name of something you define in your code, like a variable, constant, function, type, parameter, or similar thing.
+An identifier is the computer science word for a name you attach to an entity (a variable, constant, function, type, parameter, or similar thing).
 A keyword is a special word in your language, like let

 or if